 As time has passed and the trade-union movement has become bureaucratized, the leadership tend to look upon themselves as corporate executives.
 They spend so much of their time in paneled, air-conditioned offices that they have lost touch with the rank and file.
 They do not realize the degree of discontent in the ranks.

-Because of the fundamental difference between small and large companies – the fact that, in a small company, the owner or manager regularly meets with the workers, while this is usually not the case in large companies or corporations – I propose that any large company, numbering, for example, over 500 employees, must have on their executive or board of directors at least one representative who is elected by the workers.
+Because of the important difference between small and large companies – the fact that, in a small company, the owner or manager regularly meets with the workers, while this is usually not the case in large companies or corporations – I propose that any large company, numbering, for example, over 500 employees, must have on their executive or board of directors at least one representative who is elected by the workers.
 This representative must be a full-time worker, just like the workers that he or she represents.
 As the number of employees increases, a second and perhaps a third representative should be added, in proportion to their numbers.

 Another model is that of codetermination, in which labor representatives sit on the board of major companies, a system practiced quite successfully in many German firms.
 In fact, many of Germany’s big companies have works councils in which management, workers, and even civic leaders collaborate on determining schedules, furloughs, pay, expansion plans, and even the products that a factory might make.
 The idea is for management and labor to work together on issues before they become problems.

-It is precisely the failure to ensure that all of a company’s workers are represented on the executive committee or board of directors, and not just a tiny handful of them, that has led to the many problems which are due to the dominant tyrannical corporate governance model.
+It is precisely the failure to ensure that all of a company’s workers are represented on the executive committee or board of directors, and not just a tiny number of them, that has led to the many problems which are due to the dominant tyrannical corporate governance model.
 One of the main reasons why there are so many misunderstandings between corporate rulers and owners and their powerless and voiceless workers is because there is no regular contact or dialogue between the two groups.
 This is no different from the situation that existed in absolute monarchies in the past, where rulers had no regular contact or dialogue with their subjects.
 The only way to maintain good relations between a corporation’s rulers and the workers’ representatives is if the latter are integrated into the corporate decision-making process.
 Thus, they must be kept informed of all important developments and decisions that are taken or proposed by the company and allowed to attend the executive meetings.
 It is only by working together that they will be able to do what is best for the corporation and all of its workers, and not just a tiny portion of them, as is presently the case.

 As this rule will apply to all companies, no single company will be disadvantaged by this change, provided it is adopted by all countries.
 Hence, any country that refuses to adopt it or, if it is adopted, refuses to enforce it should be subject to a boycott or economic sanctions, for otherwise it will encourage companies to shift their operations to that country in order to continue operating in the tyrannical manner in which many of them presently do.

 Of course, this proposal will be fought tooth and nail by most corporate rulers and owners as an intolerable infringement and interference in the affairs of privately-owned companies.
-But the long and difficult road to democracy, as well as equal rights for all people, was likewise marked by adversity, numerous difficulties, and sometimes bloody conflicts, in order to wrest power from the privileged few for the benefit of the many.
-If we want to continue living in truly democratic societies, and not mere empty shells whose legal and political systems are in reality controlled by tyrannical corporations, then the difficulty of the endeavour should not discourage us from taking up the struggle.
+But the long and difficult road to democracy, including equal rights for all people, was likewise marked by adversity, numerous difficulties, and sometimes bloody conflicts, in order to wrest power from the privileged few for the benefit of the many.
+If we want to continue living in truly democratic societies, and not mere empty shells whose legal and political systems are in reality controlled by undemocratic corporations, then the difficulty of the endeavour should not discourage us from taking up the struggle.

 The Good Society by Robert N. Bellah, Richard Madsen, William M. Sullivan, Ann Swidler, and Steven M. Tipton, pp. 70-71.
 Alfred A. Knopf, New York, 1992.

 Incidentally, it is these kinds of small companies, and not the giant multinational corporations that presently control much of economic production worldwide, that Adam Smith studied when he developed his ideas on economic production and the virtues of competition and specialization.
-It is also these small and medium-sized companies that are the primary engines of job creation, unlike large corporations, which often use highly automated production processes.
+It is also these small and medium-sized companies that are the primary creators of jobs, unlike large corporations, which often use highly automated production processes.
 However, due primarily to unbridled price competition, the continued existence of these job-creating companies is becoming increasingly precarious, whether they are driven out of business or bought and restructured – meaning made to operate according to prevalent corporate practices, which is an instance of enforced conformity in the economic sphere – by large corporations.

 The Good Society, pp. 100-101 (“Madison and Jefferson in the Workplace: Technological Change and the Ethos of a Democratic Society” by Charles R. Strain).

-However, it is important to remember that the vast majority of corporate rulers, or executives, as they prefer to call themselves, also contribute no financial capital to the company they work for.
+However, it is important to remember that the vast majority of corporate rulers, or executives, as they prefer to call themselves, have also contributed no financial capital to the company they work for.
 And yet, they are given extensive control over the company, to do with it what they will, with fewer and fewer rules, restrictions, and punishments to check their behaviour and, more importantly, their greed and misbehaviour.
 Only a free-market fanatic would argue that this system cannot be improved for the good of all people, or that it should not be changed, curbed, or occasionally interfered with by the government under any circumstances.

 Of course, the stock price of a corporation that faces lawsuits may go down, which will have an indirect effect on the shareholders.
 But the fact remains that the shareholders are not responsible for paying these and other costs of the corporation they own.
 Moreover, some companies that have faced large lawsuits, such as tobacco companies, have nevertheless remained profitable both for their owners and rulers.